DidierValdivieso/SFML-Rectangle/README.md

 - Add textures and animated sprites.

-## 📄 Licencia
+## 📄 License

-Este proyecto está bajo la licencia MIT - consulta el archivo LICENSE para más detalles.
+This project is licensed under the MIT License - see the LICENSE file for details.